codecrafters-io/build-your-own-redis/stage_descriptions/streams-01-cc3.md

 ### Notes

 - For now, you only need to handle the `string` and `none` types.
-We'll add support for the `stream` type in the next stage.
+We'll add support for the `stream` type in later stages.